Yesterday Wy and I tried a little kick box painting so while Wy was still in the mood, we tried a little craft stick painting too.

 Wy, who is phobic about getting paint on his hands, actually even reached in to move the cups around.
 He forgot about the paint and just played.

 Then Wy closed up the box.
 Since we had used this box before, Wy knew how to close it up all by himself.

 Then Wy began to shake the box.
 Because the craft sticks made so much noise, Wy liked the sound and spent more time shaking the box (next time, I will use a smaller box so he can hold the box more easily).

 When Wy was ready, we set the box down and opened it up.

 And here is our masterpiece on the paper…

 And check out our beautiful tye-dyed craft sticks.

-I glued the craft sticks together so Wy could give them to his mommy for a gift:)This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I glued the craft sticks together so Wy could give them to his mommy for a gift:)This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 -Teach Preschool on Pinterest